ldaniels528/trifecta/README.md

 #### v0.18.8
 * Trifecta UI: Redesigned the Query tab
+    * The Query tab has a new look and feel
+    * Multiple queries can be executed concurrently

 #### v0.18.7
 * Kafka Query language (KQL) (formerly Big-Data Query Language/BDQL) has grammar simplification